Q: What is AWS Batch?

 Q: What are the key features of AWS Batch?

-AWS Batch manages compute environments and job queues, allowing you to easily run thousands of jobs of any scale using Amazon EC2 and EC2 Spot Instances and AWS Fargate.
+AWS Batch manages compute environments and job queues, allowing you to easily run thousands of jobs of any scale using Amazon ECS, Amazon EKS, and AWS Fargate with an option between Spot or on-demand resources.
 You simply define and submit your batch jobs to a queue.
 In response, AWS Batch chooses where to run the jobs, launching additional AWS capacity if needed.
 AWS Batch carefully monitors the progress of your jobs.
 When capacity is no longer needed, AWS Batch will remove it.
 AWS Batch also provides the ability to submit jobs that are part of a pipeline or workflow, enabling you to express any interdependencies that exist between them as you submit jobs.

 Q: What types of batch jobs does AWS Batch support?